 Are you coming at this from the old viewpoint (for example, that money is there to be spent)?
 Or are you coming at it from your new viewpoint (that money is there to be spent as needed, but also to be saved)?
 Repeat your new affirmations every morning.

 Write them down on post-it notes that you scatter throughout your house and car.
 Whatever it takes and whatever works for you, just make sure you frequently repeat your new money story to yourself.
+Be sure to check out our list of best books about money mindset.

 You’re ready for a new money story